CallumBoi0013/attract-extra/layouts/extended/README.md

 ###Animation Config variables
     OPTION              DEFAULT                         DESCRIPTION
-    when                Transition.FromOldSelection     when to run animation, one of Transition.TYPE provided by Attract-mode
+    when                Transition.FromOldSelection     when to run animation, one of Transition.TYPE provided by Attract-mode kind                transition                      one of transition, loop, yoyo, continuous repeat              1                               number of times to repeat animation
     delay:              0                               delay before the animation starts in ms
     duration:           1000                            length of animation in ms easing              out                             easing animation type to use: in, out, inout, outin